isc-projects/kea/doc/sphinx/arm/security.rst

     omit the path portion from ``filename``.
 Same restriction also applies to writing cache file using ``cache-write`` command.
 For ease of use in specifying a custom file name simply omit the path portion from ``filename``.
+    The ``KEA_DHCP_DATA_DIR`` environment variable is also used to change the default location for the generated DHCPv6 server identifier file (kea-dhcp6-serverid).

 Limiting Application Permissions
 --------------------------------